+We present a new estimate of foreground emission in the Wilkinson Microwave Anisotropy Probe (WMAP) data, using a Markov chain Monte Carlo method.
+The new technique delivers maps of each foreground component for a variety of foreground models with estimates of the uncertainty of each foreground component, and it provides an overall goodness-of-fit estimate.
+The resulting foreground maps are in broad agreement with those from previous techniques used both within the collaboration and by other authors.
 We find that for WMAP data, a simple model with power-law synchrotron, free-free, and thermal dust components fits 90% of the sky with a reduced χ^2{ν} of 1.14.
 However, the model does not work well inside the Galactic plane.
 The addition of either synchrotron steepening or a modified spinning dust model improves the fit.
-This component may account for up to 14% of the total flux at Ka-band (33 GHz).
-We find no evidence for foreground contamination of the CMB temperature map in the 85% of the sky used for cosmological analysis.
+This component may account for up to 14% of the total flux at the Ka band (33 GHz).
+We find no evidence for foreground contamination of the cosmic microwave background temperature map in the 85% of the sky used for cosmological analysis.

-Subject headings: cosmic microwave background - cosmology: observations - diffuse radiation - Galaxy: halo - Galaxy: structure - ISM: structure
+Key words: cosmic microwave background - cosmology: observations - diffuse radiation - Galaxy: halo - Galaxy: structure - ISM: structure

-1. Introduction
+1. INTRODUCTION

 The Wilkinson Microwave Anisotropy Probe (WMAP) produces temperature and linear polarization radio maps at five frequencies with 1° or better resolution and tightly constrained systematic errors.
-The frequency bands are centered on 22, 33, 41, 61, and 94 GHz; denoted K, Ka, Q, V, and W, respectively (see Page et al. 2003 for details).
-While designed to measure the cosmic microwave background (CMB) radiation it also observes the large-scale structure of our Galaxy at angular scales and frequencies that are relatively unexplored.
+The frequency bands are centered on 22, 33, 41, 61, and 94 GHz, denoted K, Ka, Q, V, and W, respectively (see Page et al. 2003 for details).
+While designed to measure the cosmic microwave background (CMB) radiation, it also observes the large-scale structure of our Galaxy at angular scales and frequencies that are relatively unexplored.
 Study of our own Galaxy has had a significant effect on our understanding of galaxies in general.

-Radio emission from galaxies is generally understood as arising from three effects: "non-thermal" synchrotron emission from relativistic electrons spiraling in large-scale magnetic fields, "thermal" free-free emission from non-relativistic electron-ion interactions, and emission from vibrational modes of thermal dust grains.
-At lower radio frequencies the synchrotron emission is usually dominant, with flux decreasing at higher frequencies approximately according to a power law14 ($\beta \approx -3$).
-Free-free emission has a flux that is nearly constant with frequency ($\beta \approx -2.1$), so free-free emission becomes relatively more important
+Radio emission from galaxies is generally understood as arising from three effects: "nonthermal" synchrotron emission from relativistic electrons spiraling in large-scale magnetic fields, "thermal" free-free emission from nonrelativistic electron-ion interactions, and emission from vibrational modes of thermal dust grains.
+At lower radio frequencies, the synchrotron emission is usually dominant, with flux decreasing at higher frequencies approximately according to a power law13 ($\beta \approx -3$).
+Freefree emission has a flux that is nearly constant with frequency ($\beta \approx -2.1$), so free-free emission becomes relatively more important than synchrotron at higher frequencies.
+Typically, the crossover frequency is near 60 GHz at higher latitudes, but can be 20 GHz or lower in specific regions in the Galactic plane.
+Frequencies above ~ 60 GHz begin to probe the tail ($\beta \approx 2$) of vibrational dust emission, which is dominant around 90 GHz.
+In addition to these three foregrounds, much recent work has focused on the possibility of significant emission from rapidly rotating dust grains; this emission is thought to peak somewhere in the 10-30 GHz range and fall off roughly exponentially at higher frequencies.